Surraiya/Bitcoin-wallet/README.md

 ## Running Tests

+To ensure the reliability of the application, all tests are automatically executed during the Docker build process.
+If any test case fails, the Docker build will fail, indicating that there are issues that need to be addressed before deploying the application.

-To run all tests for the project, execute the following command:
+To run the tests locally, you can execute the following command:

 ```bash
 go test ./...